-The two subcategories "Digital In" (Sources) and "Digital Out" (Targets) show the list of available physical inputs and outputs of the loaded Session Configuration.
+The 'input ports' (sources) and 'output ports' (targets) subcategories show the list of available physical inputs and outputs of the loaded session configuration.
 These sources and targets provide all the interfacing of the console to the outside world.
 For this reason, these are the most used of the sources and targets.
 It would therefore be extremely useful to be able to group certain physical inputs and similarly physical outputs together within the General Patch to aid navigation and viewing possibilities.
-This grouping of the "Digital In" Sources and "Digital Out" Targets is known as Subclasses.
+This grouping of the 'input ports' sources and 'output ports' targets is known as 'subclasses'.
 For the creation of these subclasses, please refer to chapter 4.7.1.
-Subclasses are usually generated by the facility's system administrator.
+Subclasses are usually generated by the facility's system administrator only.